April 16, 2018

 A Home-Grown Conundrum: What Homeowners Must Know About Marijuana Legalization

-Under new federal legislation, as of late summer 2018, Canadians will be able to grow up to four marijuana plants in their private residence – but a lack of protections and awareness could cost them thousands – or even their mortgage.
+Under new federal legislation, as of October 17, 2018, Canadians will be able to grow up to four marijuana plants in their private residence – but a lack of protections and awareness could cost them thousands – or even their mortgage.